Lecture 12: The partition function

 It is most instructive to examine the plots of those functions as a function of temperature:

-At low-temperature: (1) the internal energy coincides with the lowest energy of the harmonic oscillator since only that state can be occupied; (2) The entropy is zero since there is only one microstate; and (3) The heat capacity is zero as expected from what we learned in Lecture 10: Third Law of Thermodynamics.
+At low-temperature: (1) the internal energy coincides with the lowest energy of the harmonic oscillator since only the ground state can be occupied; (2) The entropy is zero since there is only one microstate; and (3) The heat capacity is zero as expected from what we learned in Lecture 10: Third Law of Thermodynamics.

 Key Definitions